josefnpat/roguecraft-squadron/dev/story/script.md

 **Rosa Dietrich:** Sir; there's too many of them!

-**Grace Patton:** This is the [Grace's Ship Name].
+**Grace Patton:** This is the USS Biship.
 We've detected a massive fleet surrounding this sector!

 **Ruby Patton:** Gracie, is that you?

 **Grace Patton:** Yes.
 It's Grace.

-**Ruby Patton:** I'm sorry.
+**Ruby Patton:** Grace.
+I'm sorry.
 I'm sorry I couldn't find you sooner.

-**Grace Patton:** No. I was the one who will to protect you.
+**Grace Patton:** No. I am the one who will to protect you.
 There's no time - prepare for a radiological explosion.

-**Rosa Dietrich:** What?

-**Grace Patton:** All that has happened, will happen before, and will happen again.
+This has happened before and it will happen again.
+Remember that.

-**Rosa Dietrich:** She's firing a Teller MK 2!
+**Rosa Dietrich:** She's firing a warhead!
+Teller Mark 2 class!
 Everyone to the radiation chambers!

 **Ruby Patton:** Gracie!

 ## Level 6 Prelude

 **Rosa Dietrich:** She did it.
 She killed them all.
-She must have had the other Teller Mark 42.
+She must have had the other Teller Mark 42 Miho mentioned.
 She ... sacrificed herself for us.

-**Ruby Patton:** I ...
-I don't know what ...
+**Ruby Patton:** No, Miho.
+Was there no other way?
+Miho ...

 **Rosa Dietrich:** Incoming!